tsgates/arch-wiki-markdown/wiki/GUID_Partition_Table.md

 > UEFI systems

 All UEFI Bootloaders support GPT disks since GPT is a part of UEFI Specification and thus mandatory for UEFI boot.
-See UEFI_Bootloaders for more info.
+See Boot Loaders for more information.

 > BIOS systems

-Note:Some BIOS systems may not boot from GPT disks.
+Note:Some BIOS systems like Intel Desktop Board motherboards may not boot from GPT disks unless the protective MBR partition has its Boot flag set.
+In such BIOS systems, using MBR (aka msdos partitioning) is recommended over GPT for compatibility.
 See http://mjg59.dreamwidth.org/8035.html and http://rodsbooks.com/gdisk/bios.html for more info and possible workarounds.

--   GRUB requires a 1007 KiB BIOS Boot Partition (EF02 type code in gdisk and bios_grub flag in GNU Parted) in BIOS systems to embed its core.img file due to lack of post-MBR embed gap in GPT disks.
-    Runtime GPT support in GRUB is provided by the part_gpt module.
+-   GRUB requires a BIOS Boot Partition (2 MiB, no filesystem, EF02 type code in gdisk or bios_grub flag in GNU Parted) in BIOS systems to embed its core.img file due to lack of post-MBR embed gap in GPT disks.
+Runtime GPT support in GRUB is provided by the part_gpt module, and is not related to the BIOS Boot Partition requirement.

 -   Syslinux requires the partition containing /boot/syslinux/ldlinux.sys (irrespective whether /boot is a separate